All Episodes

 Plus, Rush Limbaugh and the Republicans want this process to continue to go on.

-The purpose of Operation Chaos when it was uh created and founded was not to select one of these two candidates.
+The purpose of Operation Chaos when it was created and founded was not to select one of these two candidates.

 At any rate, let me follow the Joe Andrews argument here on the theme of the day, which is Democrat Party disenfranchisement.

-I mean, what they're doing with their primary process is the greatest travesty of the voting rights act since 1965.
+I mean, what they're doing with their primary process is the greatest travesty of the Voting Rights Act since 1965.

 So if I follow the Joe Andrews argument correctly, Obama would win in Indiana if Republicans hadn't exercised their franchise, their vote in the Democrat primary.